The stochastic gravitational wave background from QCD phase transition in the framework of higher-order GUP: Influence of non-ideal equation of state on SGWB during the QCD phase transition

-From Fig.~\ref{fig3}, one can see the variation of the Hubble parameter ratio ${{{{H_*}} \mathord{\left/{\vphantom {{{H_*}} {{H_0}}}} \right.\kern-\nulldelimiterspace} {{H_0}}}}$ as a function of the QCD phase transition temperature $T_*$ under different conditions according to Eq.~(\ref{eq17}).
-Fig.~\ref{fig3-a} compares the scenarios with (blue dashed curve) and without (black solid curve) the inclusion of the QCD trace anomaly effect.
+From figure~\ref{fig3}, one can see the variation of the Hubble parameter ratio ${{{{H_*}} \mathord{\left/{\vphantom {{{H_*}} {{H_0}}}} \right.\kern-\nulldelimiterspace} {{H_0}}}}$ as a function of the QCD transition temperature $T_*$ under different conditions, with $T_r=10^4~\rm{GeV}$ and ${g_s}\left( {{T_r}} \right) = 106$~\cite{Moussa:2021qlz,Moussa:2021gxb}, according to eq.~(\ref{eq17}).
+Figure~\ref{fig3-a} compares the scenarios with (blue dashed curve) and without (black solid curve) the inclusion of the QCD trace anomaly effect.
 In the lower temperature range (${T_*} \sim 0.1 - 0.15~\rm{GeV}$), the blue dashed curve is notably above the black solid curve, indicating that the trace anomaly significantly enhances the Hubble parameter ratio.
-However, as the transition temperature increases to the intermediate range (${T_*} \sim 0.15 - 0.5~\rm{GeV}$) , the trend reverses, and the black solid line exceeds the blue dashed line, indicating a reduced impact of the trace anomaly effect compared to the ideal gas case.
+However, as the transition temperature increases to the intermediate range (${T_*} \sim 0.15 - 0.5~\rm{GeV}$), the trend reverses, and the black solid line exceeds the blue dashed line, indicating a reduced impact of the trace anomaly effect compared to the ideal gas case.
 When the temperature is higher than $0.5~\rm{GeV}$, the two curves gradually converge, showing that QCD interactions become negligible, and both cases approach the ideal relativistic gas limit.
 These results highlight the temperature-dependent significance of the trace anomaly and the necessity for accurate QCD thermodynamics when analyzing the cosmological evolution of the SGWB.
-Fig.~\ref{fig3-b} demonstrates the influence of positive GUP parameters $\beta=0.1$ and $\beta=0.5$, where increasing $\beta$ leads to a notable enhancement in the Hubble parameter ratio, especially at higher transition temperatures.
-These results highlight the combined effects of QCD thermodynamics and QG corrections on the expansion history of the early universe.
+Figure~\ref{fig3-b} illustrates the influence of positive Du--Long higher-order GUP parameters, with $\beta_0 = 0.1$ and $\beta_0 = 0.5$, on the ratio $H_/H_0$.
+Increasing $\beta_0$ leads to a noticeable enhancement of $H_/H_0$, especially at higher transition temperatures, reflecting the fact that stronger GUP corrections accelerate the expansion rate of the early Universe in this framework.
+These results highlight the combined impact of QCD thermodynamics and quantum-gravity corrections on the expansion history relevant for the SGWB.